alexviladev/OAK_startup_progress/README.md

 <h2>HOW TO USE</h2>
-Just fork this repo, clone it in your local cd into <code>startup_progress<code> and run:
+Just fork this repo, clone it in your local cd into <code>startup_progress</code> and run:
 <pre><code>
 npm install
 npm start